Call:+98 913 408 2818

 Kashi-during-the-safavian

-Iranian tile work in the Qajar dynasty
+Persian tile work in the Qajar dynasty

 Iranian tile work in the Qajar era was one of Iran’s most important and beautiful handicrafts.
 In this era, tiles were used to decorate buildings, especially on the walls of rooms and halls.

-In the Qajar era, Iranian tiles were made by hand and had beautiful textures and artistic designs.
+In the Qajar era, Persian tiles were made by hand and had beautiful textures and artistic designs.
 Beautiful and rich colors, motifs of flowers, animals, and various geometric shapes were used in Qajar tiles.
 The changes made at this time compared to the previous period, i.e., the Safavid period, in the art of Iranian tiling, are mainly the result of the cultural connection between the countries where They had a political effect in Iran for a while.

 iranian tile art